 Research shows that exercises that strengthen the rotator cuff and scapular stabilizer muscles are the most common first-line approach for the treatment of shoulder pain.

-An international team of researchers made a strong recommendation in a 2020 systematic review for including exercise in the treatment of shoulder pain.
+Researchers in a 2020 systematic review made a strong recommendation for including exercise in the treatment of subacromial shoulder pain.

 While the authors found high- or moderate-level evidence that included exercise as a treatment, most of the studies didn’t describe the details of the program, so exercise selection, dosing, and intensity is less clear.